Important Arizona Divorce Information

 WHAT’S THE DIFFERENCE BETWEEN A PARALEGAL SERVICE AND AN ATTORNEY?

 One does not have to have any special training or certification to call themselves a paralegal in Arizona.
 Some people who call themselves paralegals have never even worked for a law firm.
 Although there are schools for paralegals and certifications, one does not need to go to school or obtain any certifications to call themselves a paralegal.
-Although there are undoubtedly some excellent paralegals, it is difficult to find out who has the experience and training necessary to assist you.
-Paralegals are precluded by the Supreme Court Rules from providing any legal advice, although some do – often-poor advice, which leads to major problems.
+Although there are undoubtedly some excellent paralegals, it is difficult to find out who has the experience and training necessary to assist you in more complex cases.
+Paralegals are precluded by the Supreme Court Rules from providing any legal advice, although some do – often poor advice, which leads to major problems.

 Many people have had very bad experiences with independent paralegal services.
 Often the forms are not prepared properly, causing unnecessary delays.
 Paralegals sometimes attempt to represent both sides, which is a conflict of interest, or align themselves with one side.
 Many people are not protected in the end.
 The biggest insult is that people sometimes end up paying more for a paralegal than they would have paid for a family law attorney to take care of them properly.
 Paralegals cannot represent you in court.

 Paralegals are not subject to the jurisdiction of the State Bar of Arizona.
 If your attorney does something wrong, he or she may be subject to discipline.
 There are strict rules of conduct which govern attorneys.
 There are no such safeguards with regard to paralegal services.

 Like many family law firms, Bishop, Del Vecchio & Beeks Law Office, P.C. has paralegals on staff.
 Our paralegals have been trained by our attorneys and are under the direct supervision of our attorneys.
 Our use of paralegals generally saves our clients fees based on their lower hourly rates.
 At the same time, our attorneys are involved in all aspects of your case.

 SHOULD I FILL OUT THE DIVORCE FORMS MYSELF?